 This event also featured a presentation by Patrick Enright, City of Vancouver.

-Jeff Fisher, President UDI Pacific Region
+Jeff Fisher, Vice President and Senior Policy Advisor UDI Pacific Region

 Roberto Pecora, Director ZEBx